guochengqian/deep_learning_phd_wiki/docs/src/code/env_install.rst

     python -m ipykernel install --user --name myenv --display-name "Python (myenv)"

-Remote Support!
+Jupyter lab supports using the remote environment to run the kernel and render in the local browser.
+Support!
 Sometimes, we may need to run jupyter lab on our laptop but use the hardware and env of remote workstation.
 How to do that?
 Open one terminal in your laptop, then open jupyter lab by code below.

 .. code-block:: bash

     ssh remoteAccount@eremoteIp # connect remote server